 However, one of the smartest additions to this game that makes it a worthwhile experience rests on the shoulders of how brilliantly constructed the multiplayer actually is.
-As you start to build connections across the states, you’ll gain access to structures that were built from other players.
-There are even incentives to use and help rebuild roads, zip lines, bridges and other structures that are designed to make traveling easier for everyone.
+As you start to build connections across the states, you’ll gain access to structures that were built by other players.
+There are even incentives to use and help rebuild roads, zip lines, bridges, and other structures that are designed to make traveling easier for everyone.
 This is once again the online connected world concept that Kojima aimed to express and the fact that this ties into both the narrative and characters just goes to show how much thought he put into this ambitious project.

 Death Stranding‘s soundtrack perfectly complements the astounding visuals and equally impressive performances by all of the key players on the cast.
 Composer Ludvig Forssell succeeds in matching the emotional tone whether it be a tense action sequence or calming music that starts playing as Sam is approaching a newly found distribution center for the first time.
 For a very long game that can take anywhere from 30 – 40 or more hours depending on your ability to complete everything, it’s absolutely essential that music, voice acting, visuals, and story all stay consistent and for the most part every aspect remains intact.